barotto/test386.asm/README.md

 ### Comparing memory dumps

 The execution of test386.asm is deterministic.
-This means that, at POST FFh, the program results in the same RAM content every time it's executed.
+This means that, at POST `0xFF`, the program results in the same RAM content every time it's executed.

 If you have a known working emulator that you trust (preferably open-source), you can compare its memory dump with yours.